Today (September 14, 2015): Review of The Westin Palace Madrid (Spain).

 PROS & THINGS I LIKE

-- The hotel enjoys a terrific location, one of the best, if not thé best in town.
-Situated in the city centre, at the charming Las Letras neighborhood, and within walking distance of the most prestigious museums of the city, such as Thyssen Museum or Prado Museum, the iconic “Palace” is the ideal hotel to explore the Spanish capital.
+- The Westin Palace Madrid enjoys a terrific location, one of the best, if not thé best in town.
+Situated in the city center, at the charming Las Letras neighborhood, and within walking distance of the most prestigious museums of the city, such as Thyssen Museum or Prado Museum, the iconic “Palace” is the ideal hotel to explore the Spanish capital.